AaronFR/Thinker/README.md

  series of prompts to be run to achieve an ideal outcome for the given task type.
 - **Pre-Prompt-Processing**: 'sub-conscious' processes, referencing contextual information as required by context in advance of an actual LLM call
+- **Memory**: If enabled, the system will note details about the user, their prompts and preferences, and use them for ~~selling them ads~~ providing a consistent context to their prompts. (though seriously we WONT sell data, eventually messages, files and memory need to be encrypted when the option to run private models is available)

 ## Architecture